-115.231 (c): The PAQ indicated that 125 staff have been trained or retrained in PREA requirements, which is equivalent to 100% of the current staff.
-The PAQ stated that staff are trained annually and that in between trainings staff are provided information during monthly meetings.
+115.231 (c): The PAQ indicated that 21 staff have been trained or retrained in PREA requirements, which is equivalent to 100% of the current staff.
+The PAQ stated that staff are trained annually and that in between trainings staff are provided information during staff meetings, department head meetings and postings.
 5.1.2-A, page 13 states that PREA refresher training shall be conducted each year thereafter for all employees.
 Refresher training shall include updates to sexual abuse and sexual harassment policies.
-A review of documentation indicated that fourteen of the fifteen staff had training the previous two years.
-The one staff member that did not have training the previous two years was a new hire and had received the training during his/her year of hire.
+A review of documentation indicated that all twelve staff reviewed had PREA training the previous two years.

 115.231 (d): The PAQ stated that the agency documents that employees who may have contact with residents understand the training they have received through employee signature or electronic verification.
 5.1.2-A, page 14 states that unless client mandates require electronic verification, employees shall document through signature on the PREA basic training acknowledgment form that they understand the training they have received.
 Policy states that this form shall be used to document pre-service and annual in-service training.
-A review of a sample of fifteen staff training records indicated that all fifteen signed the PREA basic training acknowledgement.
+A review of a sample of twelve staff training records indicated that all twelve signed the PREA basic training acknowledgement.

-Based on a review of the PAQ, 5.1.2-A, the PREA Training Curriculum, a review of a sample of staff training records as well as interviews with random staff indicate that the facility exceeds this standard.
+Based on a review of the PAQ, 5.1.2-A, the PREA training curriculum, a review of a sample of staff training records as well as interviews with random staff indicate that the facility exceeds this standard.
 The facility provides sexual abuse and sexual harassment training to all staff annually.
 The training includes all the required elements under this standard and is detailed in the explanation of prevention, detection, response, how to avoid inappropriate relationships with residents, the dynamics of sexual abuse and how to communicate with LGBTI residents.
 Staff are trained annually and PREA is also discussed during meetings throughout the year.